TetsujinOni/le_log4net/README.md

 Create an xml file called loggerConf.xml in your project with the following

-or you can download it from github at (TBD):
+or you can find it at :  https://github.com/logentries/le_log4net/blob/master/loggerConf.xml

     <?xml version="1.0"?>
       <log4net>
         <appender name="LeAppender" type="log4net.Appender.LeAppender">